liferay/liferay-docs/devGuide/en/chapters/13-plugin-security.markdown

 For example, you may be using a file utility that calls `java.io.File`'s `canRead` method.
-Since the `canRead` method can throw a `SecurityException`, your plugin will violate secuirty if it invokes the utility on a file that you're not authorized to access.
+Since the `canRead` method can throw a `SecurityException`, your plugin will violate security if it invokes the utility on a file that you're not authorized to access.
 So, be aware of all security exceptions thrown by methods your plugin calls directly and indirectly.

-Operations involving reflection, and similar activities, typically throw security exceptions.
+Operations involving reflection, and similar activities, typically can throw security exceptions.
 The Java SE Security documentation explains how to deal with them.
 In many cases, you can declare your plugin's permissions to avoid running into these exceptions.
 We'll go over your plugin's permissions and